Founder’s syndrome is one of the thorniest—and most common—challenges in the nonprofit sector.

 8. Acknowledge the contributions of the founder(s) and respect their input even if it isn’t always in the best interest of the organization to adhere to those suggestions.

-At the end of the day, both those who suffer from Founder’s Syndrome and those who suffer because of a founder should be able to reach common ground if they have the best interest of the organization at heart.
+At the end of the day, both those who suffer from founder’s syndrome and those who suffer because of a founder should be able to reach common ground if they have the best interest of the organization at heart.

-Just as many couples seek a professional marriage counselor to facilitate an open dialogue and help “save” a marriage, many organizations can benefit from the assistance of professional consultants who are equipped to do the same for your mission.
+Just as many couples seek a professional marriage counselor to facilitate an open dialogue and help “save” a marriage, organizations can benefit from the assistance of professionals who are equipped to do the same for your mission.
 If you’d like to learn more about how strategic planning or board development can help your organization navigate founder’s syndrome, book a free discovery call with our team.